José Padilha: Early life

 Padilha was born in Rio de Janeiro.
 Before making films, he studied business, politics, and economics in Rio de Janeiro.
 He attended Oxford University and studied literature and international politics.

 In 1997, Padilha co-founded the production company Zazen Produções with Marcos Prado, whom he met at Oxford.
 In the years to come, Zazen Produções would become hugely instrumental in his film making affairs.

 Career

 Padilha emerged onto the Brazilian movie scene with his first feature film Bus 174 (2002).
-The film was a documentary feature produced by his production company; it detailed the story of a bus hijacking in his home town.
+The film was a documentary feature produced by his production company; it detailed the story of a bus hijacking in his hometown.
 Employing his interest in politics, Padilha used the film to show how social engineered poverty in Rio de Janeiro had an effect on crime.
 The movie was a success, earning $217,201 at the box office, but caused controversy for some who believed that Padilha was sympathizing with a criminal, and portraying the police as incompetent and corrupt.
 The film received a lot of attention in several film festivals, including Vancouver, Sundance, and San Francisco.